 Introduction of solution

-In the process of our research, we found that at this stage there is no reasonable environmental sound recognition technology that has been developed to meet the desired effect.
+In the process of our research, we found that at this stage there is no reasonable technology that has been developed to address the privacy concerns surrounding ESI.
 So, we come up with the solution that helps us to avoid the privacy issue.

 Environment Sound Recognition (ESR) has been widely used in audio retrieval, audio forensics and other situational awareness and wearable based applications as an effective method to perceive the surrounding environment.
-Currently, simpler classifiers have been intended for use in ESR problems, but do not reflect and recognize human and environmental sounds well, leave alone extract human voices and avoid privacy issues.
+Currently, simpler classifiers have been intended for use in ESR problems, but do not reflect and recognize human and environmental sounds well, let alone extract human voices and avoid privacy issues.
 In our exploration of machine learning algorithms as a high performance, multi-layer technology development industry, a more effective way to better characterize raw data and solve model recognition problems is provided.
 To this end, this paper will apply a simple machine learning model to the ambient sound recognition problem with feature separation of audio features, and train the model to deepen its ability to recognize ambient scenes.

 Application of solution

-The simple machine learning model is developed that can distinguish between audio with voice and audio without voice.
+Our solution consists of a simple machine learning model that can distinguish between audio with voice and audio without voice.
 The model would be installed on devices in the field, and would check data immediately after recording.
-If the situation of identifying the voice sample happens, then that data is excluded from further analysis; if it doesn’t happen, the data goes through the process as normal.
+If voice is detected in a sample, then that data is excluded from further analysis; if not, the data goes through the process as normal.
 This means the monitor mostly functions as normal.
 But voice data is excluded at the earliest possible point in the process, and is never stored – so privacy impacts are minimized.

-Here’s showing more detailed view of the process.
+A more detailed view of the process is as follows.
 The monitor records data in small time steps (less than one second).
 However, successfully identifying voice data will require longer time steps.
 So, the input data is put in a cache until there is enough to run our screening model.
-Once there is enough, run the screening – if it’s voice data, then set the values of the cache data to 0 and flag them as voice screened.
+Once there is enough (approximately 5-10 seconds), run the screening – if it’s voice data, then set the values of the cache data to 0 and flag them as voice screened.
 Then release the cache into the monitor’s normal process.

 Here, we also propose an approach algorithm to achieve the human speech filter.
-Firstly, to minimize the audio sensor energy consumption, invoking TensorFlowLite is one of the best solutions since it is designed for suiting for small-size IoT(Internet of Things) device[2].
+Firstly, to minimize the energy consumption, TensorFlowLite is one of the best solutions since it is designed to suit small-size IoT(Internet of Things) devices[2].
 Moreover, TensorFlowLite allows low-latency inference of on-device machine learning models.

-To train the speech audio data, we employ the Mel-frequency cepstrum algorithm.
-The nature of this algorithm is using short-time Fourier transform to convert the audio data in time-domain signal into frequency-domain signal.
-Then the frequency can be transformed to the linear relation through Mel-frequency cepstrum algorithm, which can be perceived by human ears.
-Through Mel cepstrum analysis, DCT transformation is used to separate the DC signal component and the sinusoidal signal component[3].
+To train the mode, we employ the Mel-frequency cepstrum algorithm.
+This algorithm uses a short-time Fourier transform to convert the audio data in time-domain signal into frequency-domain signal.
+Then the frequency signal is mapped onto the Mel frequency scale, using a logarithmic representation of the sound power at each frequency.
+Through Mel cepstrum analysis, discrete cosine transformation is used to separate the DC (linear) signal component and the sinusoidal (oscillating) signal component[3].
 At the end, we would extract the sound spectrum feature vector and convert the vector into an image.
-With the feature statistics, we could input the features to generate our speech audio filter model.
+The feature statistics then form the inputs to our speech audio filter model.